secretescapes/sfmc-to-hhandlebars-translator/README.md

 ####Translates:
 * SFMC variables
-* Single if conditions without "and" or "or" operators.
+* Single if conditions without "and" or "or" operators. (supports translating to `unless`)
 * Specific SFMC reserved keywords like "RedirectTo"

 ####Does not Translate: